akamai/terraform-provider-akamai/docs/data-sources/appsec_waf_protections.md

 # akamai_appsec_waf_protections

-(Beta) Use the `akamai_appsec_waf_protections` data source to retrieve the protections in place for a given security configuration version and security policy.
+Use the `akamai_appsec_waf_protections` data source to retrieve the protections in place for a given security configuration version and security policy.

 ## Example Usage